phonedotcom/API-SDK-ruby/docs/TrunksApi.md

 # **get_account_trunk**
 > TrunkFull get_account_trunk(account_id, trunk_id)

-Show details of an individual trunk
+Show details of an individual trunk.

-This service shows the details of an individual Trunk.
+Show details of an individual trunk.
+See Account Trunks for more info on the properties.

 ### Example
 ```ruby